ToshioCP/Gobject-tutorial/gfm/sec3.md

 ## Define TDoubleClass and TDouble

+When we say "type", it can be the type in the type system or C language type.
+For example, GObject is a type name in the type system.
+And char, int or double is C language types.
+When the meaning of the word "type" is clear in the context, we just call it "type".
+But if it's ambiguous, we call it "C type" or "type in the type system".

-TDouble type object has class and instance.
+TDouble object has the class and instance.
-The type of the class is TDoubleClass.
+The C type of the class is TDoubleClass.
 Its structure is like this:

 ~~~C